replicatedhq/kots.io/content/kotsadm/gitops/single-app-workflows.md

 To begin migrating to a GitOps deployment workflow:

-1. Click the GitOps link at the top of the Admin Console, then click on "Get started".
+1. Click the GitOps link at the top of the Admin Console, then click on **Get started**.

     The GitOps Provider page opens.